Mobile Application Security Engineer

 - Ability to read code, understand business logic and spot security mistakes in different mobile-relevant languages, like Swift, Objective-C, Kotlin, Java, JavaScript, TypeScript, Dart.

-- Experience designing and implementing mobile security controls, as well as platform-specific controls (Biometry on iOS, screenshot protections on Android, etc).
+- Experience designing or implementing mobile security controls, as well as platform-specific controls (Biometry on iOS, screenshot protections on Android, etc).

 - Good understanding of OWASP MAS (MASVS + MASTG).